TimEngelmann/future-deforestation/README.md

 - rasterio

 ## Execution
-To train a model, download the processed dataset from [here](https://polybox.ethz.ch/index.php/s/izGOJlS52qj9zWj) and place it in the data folder.
+To train a model, request the processed dataset and place it in the data folder.
 Adjust the ````config.json```` file to your wishes.
 Check out the config files used for our model training, to see the different options.
 Ensure that in ````train_model.py```` the config file is loaded correctly.
 Now, the model should start training.
 To train a model on Euler, you can use the ````submit.sh```` script, and specify the config file as an argument.

-To make predictions with a trained model, use your own or download our models from [here](https://polybox.ethz.ch/index.php/s/izGOJlS52qj9zWj) and place it in the models folder.
+To make predictions with a trained model, use your own or request our models and place it in the models folder.
 Then, set the model name and properties in the file ````predict_model.py````.
 The predictions will be saved in the same folder as the model.

 ## Code Structure
 Most files are provided through this repository.
-Additionally, we provide the processed data, the described models and our reports [here](https://polybox.ethz.ch/index.php/s/izGOJlS52qj9zWj).
+Additionally, we are happy to share the processed data, the described models and our reports upon request.
 If you want to access the raw data, refer to: [Mapbiomas](https://mapbiomas.org/download) and [FABDEM](https://data.bris.ac.uk/data/dataset/s5hqmjcdj8yo2ibzi9b4ew3sn).
-If you need any other files, feel free to contact us.
+If you have any other questions, feel free to contact us.

 ```
 .